Demianus/FTI-Assistant/README.md

 ## Objective
 1. Increase the accessibility of academic information for students, ensuring that they can easily access the information they need without obstacle.
 2. Reduce the workload of lecturers and administrative staff by enabling chatbots handle routine, same, or repeated questions from students, so that they can focus on more strategic tasks.
-3. Implement artificial intelligence (AI) and language processing technology3 natural (NLP) to develop responsive and efficient chatbots in respond to user questions.
+3. Implement artificial intelligence (AI) and language processing technology natural (NLP) to develop responsive and efficient chatbots in respond to user questions.
 4. Improve the student experience by providing fast and easy access to the information they need, so they feel supported and helped in their academic journey.

 The overall goal of this project is to increase internal efficiency providing information about UKSW FTI, improving the student experience, and introducing artificial intelligence (AI) technology to the UKSW FTI environment.

 ## Flowchart Chatbot FTI UKSW